davidfsmith/AWS-OmniGraffle-Stencils/README.md

 # Using the stencils

-There are two ways to install stencils into Omnigraffle (thanks to [@voxpelli](https://twitter.com/voxpelli/status/1105536267352264705) for pointing out I don't include instructions on how to use the stencil files.)
+There are two ways to install stencils into OmniGraffle (thanks to [@voxpelli](https://twitter.com/voxpelli/status/1105536267352264705) for pointing out I don't include instructions on how to use the stencil files.)

 ## Installing a stencil